cpage-pivotal/mcp-gateway/DESIGN.md

 ## Conclusion

-**Current Status:** Phase 2 is now COMPLETE with full authentication functionality operational.
+**Current Status:** Phase 2 is now FULLY COMPLETE with comprehensive MCP proxy functionality operational.
 The project is ready to proceed to Phase 3 GitHub MCP Server integration with:

 - ✅ Phase 1: Cloud Foundry infrastructure and OAuth2 setup COMPLETE
-- ✅ Phase 2: Spring Cloud Gateway with authentication COMPLETE
+- ✅ Phase 2: Spring Cloud Gateway with full MCP proxy implementation COMPLETE
   - ✅ Google OAuth2 authentication flow fully tested and working
   - ✅ Redis-based session management operational
   - ✅ Secure token storage and retrieval system implemented
   - ✅ CORS and security configuration complete
+  - ✅ SSE proxy with real-time MCP protocol support implemented
+  - ✅ Request enrichment filter with authentication header injection
+  - ✅ Connection management with lifecycle tracking and cleanup
+  - ✅ Circuit breaker and retry resilience patterns implemented
+  - ✅ Administrative monitoring endpoints for operational visibility
-- ✅ Ready for MCP proxy module development in Phase 3
+- 🔄 Ready for Phase 3: GitHub MCP Server integration and deployment

 This plan provides a comprehensive approach to implementing OAuth2-authenticated MCP on Cloud Foundry.
 The phased implementation allows for iterative development and testing, while the architecture ensures security, scalability, and maintainability.
 The solution can serve as a foundation for broader MCP ecosystem integration while maintaining strong security boundaries.